 New Jersey Surrogacy Laws 101: Everything You Need to Know

-On May 30, 2018, New Jersey Governor Phil Murphy signed the New Jersey Gestational Carrier Agreement Act into law.
-This new gestational surrogate NJ legislation brings New Jersey into the modern age of surrogacy.
+On May 30, 2018, New Jersey Governor Phil Murphy signed the New Jersey Gestational Carrier Agreement Act into law, bringing New Jersey into the modern age of surrogacy.

 For decades, New Jersey surrogacy law declared surrogacy agreements to be contrary to New Jersey public policy.
 The infamous “Baby M.” surrogacy case, which took place back in 1988, resulted in a custody dispute between a traditional surrogate and the intended father.
-This early surrogacy case set a precedent for New Jersey surrogacy laws that lasted for decades — until now.
+This early surrogacy case set a precedent for New Jersey surrogacy laws that lasted for decades.

-5 Things to Know About the New NJ Surrogacy Laws
+5 Things to Know About NJ Surrogacy Laws

-Surrogacy laws in New Jersey can be complicated, but our legal team is here to help you understand what the recent changes in state law will mean for you.
-In general, there are five important aspects of the new surrogacy legislation you should be aware of if you are considering this path in New Jersey:
+Surrogacy laws in New Jersey can be complicated, but our legal team is here to help.
+In general, there are five important aspects of the law you should be aware of if you are considering this path in New Jersey:

 Most surrogacy professionals follow the recommendations of the American Society for Reproductive Medicine when determining whether intended parents and surrogates are eligible to participate in the surrogacy process.
-However, some states establish their own requirements for participation in a legally enforceable surrogacy arrangement.
-That is the case with the new surrogacy laws in New Jersey.
+However, some states, including New Jersey, establish their own requirements for participation in a legally enforceable surrogacy arrangement.

-- Complete a psychological evaluation approving the intended parent’s suitability to participate in a gestational carrier agreement
+- Complete a psychological evaluation approving their suitability to participate in a gestational carrier agreement

 - Be represented by an attorney who consults with them about the terms of the agreement and potential legal consequences